vavjeeva/RealTimeTranslationChat/README.md

-# RealTimeTranslationChat
-Real Time Translation Chat using SignalR and Cognitive Services
+# Real Time Translation Chat using SignalR and Cognitive Services

 This is Real time translation chat application using the language of your choice in both way communication (sending and receiving) using SignalR and Cognitive Services Translate API in .Net Core 2.1 and HttpClientFactory – TypedHttpClient to make API calls.